Skip to main content

 Best Practices (Do's)

-• Align with Business Objectives: Ensure LTIs support overall company strategy.
+• Align with Business Objectives: Ensure LTIs support the overall company strategy.

-• Keep It Simple: Design understandable programs.
-Avoid complex rules.
+• Keep It Simple: Design understandable programs, avoiding complex rules.

-• Offer Variety: Provide different types of rewards.
-This appeals to diverse partners.
+• Offer Variety: Provide different types of rewards to appeal to diverse partners.

 • Regularly Review: Adjust the program as market conditions change.

-• Provide Enablement: Offer partner enablement resources.
-Help partners meet LTI goals.
+• Provide Enablement: Offer partner enablement resources to help partners meet LTI goals.

 • Ensure Fairness: Apply rules consistently across all partners.